 Obviously, this set of elements to a good shamanic ceremony are not always followed or are not appropriate for every ceremony.
 However they are a good set of guidelines and I am hard pressed to remember a powerful ceremony I attended where all these elements were not at least included momentarily.
 While almost all ceremonies of any kind have descended from these ancient shamanic guidelines most have been dispensed with in our everyday award style ceremonies, sports competition ceremonies, and ribbon cutting ceremonies of local governments and organizations.
 Some have been watered down tremendously such as placing ones hand on a bible for a moment and mumbling some words, a marching band playing a march or pop tune, the singing of the national anthem with hands on hearts, or a giant pair of plastic scissors cutting a ribbon to applause.
 These are a far cry from all participants being fully involved in the ceremony with the purpose being some kind of radical transformation through a powerful altered state.

-Although raised in the Catholic Church and attending hundreds of ceremonies as a child I can’t say I truly enjoyed these ceremonies because I was only an observer.
-This is true of most Religious ceremonies today.
+Although I was raised in the Catholic Church and attended hundreds of ceremonies as a child, I can’t say I truly enjoyed these ceremonies because I was only an observer.
+This is true of most religious ceremonies today.
 The ceremonialist runs the whole thing and everybody else just watches.
 In the ancient traditions the ceremonialist was just a facilitator and everyone participated in the ceremony through singing and dancing, praying, and contributing in some way.
 Often all members of a ceremony would emerge covered with sweat from their exertions.
 I must say I enjoy this style immensely and have had some truly life changing experiences through participating this way.
 Like the Grinch I found my heart growing two more sizes bigger metaphorically speaking.